R-D4u/TetrinoPrivatePolicy/README.md

 **Contact Us**

 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at rnd4udev@gmail.com.

+**Support**

+If you would like to contact our support team, please write to us at rnd4udev@gmail.com.